*Updated 2024

 Disney de-emphasizes female agency.

 Disney’s characterizations of females and femininity have been seen as pejorative.
 Eleven out of 13 Disney princess plots are driven by love interests, and the princesses themselves mostly earn their efficacy through advantageous marriages.
-Disney movies tend to steers young women away from power by differentiating the treatment of magical powers between male and female characters.
+Disney movies tend to steer young women away from power by differentiating the treatment of magical powers between male and female characters.
 In The Little Mermaid, King Triton’s use of his magic triton is portrayed as benevolent and good.
 Yet, in the hands of a woman (Ursula), it is unequivocally evil and wreaks havoc in the order of the natural world, as expressed through the storm she conjures.
 Even female protagonists with magical powers like Rapunzel and Elsa are considered dangerous and locked away.
 Disney sends young women a clear message: females should only earn power through beauty.

 Disney advances stereotypical, inaccurate ideas of other cultures.